Anthony-Hendrickson/Kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns.
 Performing analysis on Kickstarter data to uncover trends.
-Uncovering these trends may help our client Louise launch her own kickstarter succesfully.
+Uncovering these trends may help Louise launch her own kickstarter for her play, Fever, succesfully.